adamsilver/fdpb/05-an-inbox.md

 ### The Multiple Submit Button Problem

 Implicit submission lets users submit the form by pressing <kbd>Enter</kbd> when focus is within a field.
-This is convenient convention that speeds up submission without having to move focus to the submit button.
+This is convention that speeds up submission without having to move focus to the submit button.
 This is especially useful for a single field form such as a search form.

-Having multiple submit buttons (actions) is problematic because if the user presses <kbd>Enter</kbd>, which action will be taken?
-The answer is that browsrs will choose the first button in the document source.
+Having multiple submit buttons (with differing actions) is problematic because if the user presses <kbd>Enter</kbd>, which action will be taken?
+The answer is that browsers will choose the first button in the document source.

 The best solution to this problem, is avoidance.
 That is, to have just one action per form.
 Depending on the design, this may not be easy, which is unfortunately the case with the inbox.